It’s not unusual to come across a UX Job posting that reads like this:

 Meetups are awesome for connecting with peers who can help review your work, staying up to date with the UX industry, and of course rubbing elbows with those who are hiring.

-Job hunting is an entire job unto itself, but I hope these 5 strategies give you a big push to complete that portfolio and start the interview process….all with no “professional” UX experience needed.
-Good luck!
+Job hunting is an entire job unto itself, but I hope these 5 strategies give you a big push to get started in UX, complete your UX portfolio and start the UX interview process….all with no “professional” UX experience needed.